Stay ahead of the markets

 *Each contribution is increased by 3% each year to account for inflation

 Fortunately, there is another story for Deb with a much happier outcome.
 If, instead of investing fully in the S&P 500, Deb had chosen to transition to a diversified income-oriented portfolio when she entered retirement, she would have been able to meet her annual income need primarily from the cash flow generated by the underlying investments, allowing her to leave her principal more intact and to ultimately participate in the market rebound over the coming years.
-In fact, her ending portfolio value would have actually grown from $1mn to $1.1mn over her decades long retirement, all the while taking $40,000 in distributions each year.
+In fact, her ending portfolio value would have actually grown from $1 million to $1.4 million over her decades long retirement, all the while taking $40,000 in distributions each year.

 *Each distribution is increased by 3% each year to account for inflation